 No problem.
 Some measurements can be more complicated than others, but for estimating, here are a couple of pretty easy solutions:

 If your room isn’t a perfect rectangle because it has another rectangular area that sticks out: Usually, it’s best to just treat these areas as two separate “rooms.”
 The reason is the extra rectangular area, although small, is just like another area.
 It won’t take much more flooring.
 You can see what I mean by this illustration where the closet is treated like a separate room (this same principle would apply if it weren’t a closet but just an extension of the room):

-If your room isn’t a perfect rectangle because the walls are rounded, diamond-shaped, or in some other way not a straight edge: These are a little trickier for installation purposes, and the best way to estimate is just to take your measurement from the longest part of the wall.
-You can see this by this illustration where the “half circle” extension of the room is treated like its own room with the length being the furthest part of the half circle:
+If your room isn’t a perfect rectangle because the walls are rounded, diamond-shaped, or in some other way, not a straight edge: These are a little trickier for installation purposes, and the best way to estimate is just to take your measurement from the longest part of the wall.
+You can see this by this illustration where the “half-circle” extension of the room is treated as its own room with the length being the furthest part of the half-circle:

 It has a rounded wall on one end (or insert other non-rectangular feature here).
 Simple: just measure from the longest section of the room.
 This isn’t perfect but generally gives you a pretty good estimate.

 How to DIY calculate your flooring project cost